 In May, two new major hair loss related discoveries received widespread coverage in English language newspapers around the world.
 Not something you see regularly.

-- I covered the first of these two stories at the top of my brief items of interest post two weeks ago.
-That discovery, about a protein in skin cells called Krox20 that impacts hair growth and pigmentation, came about accidentally via unrelated research on cancer at University of Texas Southwestern.
+- I covered the first of these two in my post on a protein in skin cells called Krox20 that impacts hair growth and pigmentation.
+This discovery came about accidentally via unrelated research on cancer at University of Texas Southwestern.

 - The second discovery from the University of California at San Francisco (UCSF) was also accidental.
 Skin and immune cell related dermatological research led to surprising hair growth findings.
 This second development is summarized below.